droberts2013/xlr-flowdock-plugin/README.md

    ![Flowdock configuration part 2](images/Flowdock_configuration_2.png?raw=true "Flowdock configuration part 2")
 3. Provide Title (Can be anything), API url (eg: https://api.flowdock.com), Flow token (See your Flow configuration in Flowdock) and enable or disable the Flowdock configuration.
    ![Flowdock configuration part 3](images/Flowdock_configuration_3.png?raw=true "Flowdock configuration part 3")
+4. Each time XL Release stores something into the Activity logs, this will also be send to Flowdock.